raspberrypi/documentation/usage/video/README.md

 ## Example video sample: Big Buck Bunny

-There is an video sample of the animated film *Big Buck Bunny* available on the Pi.
+There is a video sample of the animated film *Big Buck Bunny* available on the Pi.
 To play, it enter the following command into the terminal:

 ```bash
 omxplayer /opt/vc/src/hello_pi/hello_video/test.h264